 I’d like to get anyone’s opinion about what he or she believes to be the single worst understood philosophical concept.
 Feel free to mention why you think so if you want.
 Also feel free to interpret the meaning of ‘worst’: across the general public, academia, grad students, old codgers, whatever (but do identify your target, please).

 If anyone has used my contact form or sent me an email at noahgreenstein.com in the last few months, I am sorry to say that I may not have received it.
 I just tested it and the thing didn’t work- I contacted my hosting service and it was fixed, but since I primarily use Gmail and the emails get forwarded along I didn’t notice.
+Sorry for any inconvenience.

 Yesterday was very strange.
 Last Friday I finished up my metaphysics and promptly went on a short vacation to see some friends.
 I got home Tuesday night.
 Then came yesterday.
 It was the first whole day in which I had to really spend time worrying about what to do now that I have written everything I ever wanted to.
 The proper term for what happened was I flipped out.

 I was at a bar on Friday.
 One of my friends says, “Hey Noah, there’s another philosopher here, come talk.”
 So I go and chat.
 She wrote a MA thesis on Levinas.
 But somehow we got to ethics.
 I started making fun of virtue ethics, which she believed in.
 Something about me saying she had tomatoes being cultivated in her head got her riled up.
 Since I had said I was unimpressed with Singer earlier, […]

 here Much thanks and goodwill towards Tyson foods.
 Via Cooking With Amy